 What will downtime cost you?
 Unplanned downtime at a healthcare organization costs thousands per minute per incident (Fierce Healthcare).
 How would a potential loss of data affect your business and what would be the impact both monetarily and to your patients?

-What compliances need to be met?
-HIPAA compliance is the big one, but making sure you choose the right plan that has background in healthcare compliances is incredibly important and can help you have a much smoother journey when deciding on your backup and recovery plan.
+What compliance need to be met?
+HIPAA compliance is the big one, but making sure you choose the right plan that has background in healthcare compliance is incredibly important and can help you have a much smoother journey when deciding on your backup and recovery plan.
 HIPAA mandates that all healthcare companies have a DR plan and complete a risk assessment.

 Deciding on a Cloud Provider: Just because a cloud provider is HIPAA compliant doesn’t mean they understand the healthcare business.
 Look for cloud providers that specialize in government and healthcare and can offer assistance with audits and compliance.

 Healthcare professionals are now relying on the ease of access and remote gathering of patient data away from the office or hospital, but that can put critical data in the line of an attack.
 Knowing patient data is safe and easily attainable will put your patients, and employees, at ease.